Who Was Mark Twain?

 Mark Twain's Books

-Thankfully, Mark Twain's glorious "low-minded" Western voice broke through on occasion.
+Thankfully, Twain's glorious "low-minded" Western voice broke through on occasion.

 'The Adventures of Tom Sawyer'